Virtual

 Step 1 - Nominating a stallion for breeding

 If you decide to offer a stallion to the public you will need to set the stud fee to the amount you wish to charge for broodmares to breed to your stallion.
-If you are a pay stable you will receive this amount minus a fee as outlined in the costs table at the end of help for every broodmare that breeds to your stallion.
-Free - verified stables will receive extra credits instead of game credits.
+You will receive this amount minus a fee as outlined in the costs table at the end of help for every broodmare that breeds to your stallion.
+Standard level stables will receive extra credits instead of game credits.
 The owner of the broodmare will receive the offspring.
 After setting the stud fee you will need to decide if you wish to BC nominate the stallion.
 Costs for this are also in the costs table.
 BC nominating your stallion will do 2 things.
 One, the owners of the broodmares looking to breed with your stallion will be able to BC nominate their offspring for racing.
 If your stallion is not nominated they will not have this option.
 Two, you will be eligible for a 5% Stallion Bonus.
 For all offspring that your nominated stallion produces you will receive a 5% bonus anytime anyone of them wins money in a BC race or a race that is worth BC points.
-Only pay stables are eligible for this bonus.
-If your stallion is nominated and is bred and you later become pay, you will start receiving bonuses from any of the offspring from that point forward even if you were not pay when the offspring were created.
+Only platinum level stables are eligible for this bonus.
+If your stallion is nominated and is bred and you later become platinum, you will start receiving bonuses from any of the offspring from that point forward even if you were not platinum when the offspring were created.

 When nominating your stallion for breeding you should also pay attention to which farm you have your stallion located at.
 The state you have your stallion in can qualify you for certain state-bred sire bonuses if the broodmare has its foal in the same state the stallion is standing.
 When nominating your stallion for public breeding you will have the option to only accept broodmares in the same state or to prefer broodmares in the same state if there are extra broodmares trying to lock to your stallion.
 Once stallion nominations lock for public breeding or you match your stallion with a private broodmare the stallion will not be able to be relocated.
 A stallion can only stand in one state per breeding quarter.